shammun/clim_680_hw/index.md

   </code>
 </pre>

-Now, DMI value of more than or equal to + 0.4 is defined as positive IOD and negative value of -0.4 or less is defined as negative IOD (Source: [NOAA](https://www.cpc.ncep.noaa.gov/products/international/ocean_monitoring/IODMI/DMI_month.html)).
-The values in between -0.4 and +0.4 is defined as neutral phase of IOD.
+Now, a DMI value of more than or equal to +0.4 is defined as a positive IOD, and a negative value of -0.4 or less is defined as a negative IOD (Source: [NOAA](https://www.cpc.ncep.noaa.gov/products/international/ocean_monitoring/IODMI/DMI_month.html)).
+The values between -0.4 and +0.4 are defined as the neutral phase of IOD.

 Now, using this definition, we can calculate all these phases of IOD.
-Below, you can see an animation of time evolution of IOD (DMI) over time according to its different phases.
-Again, all the codes can be seen clicking on the button below or by going to the [notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).
+Below, you can see an animation of the time evolution of IOD (DMI) over time according to its different phases.
+Again, all the codes can be seen by clicking on the button below or by going to [notebook3] [notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button -->
 <button onclick="toggleVideoAndCode('video1', 'codeForVideo1')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">Toggle between video and code</button>